-However, if you changed the specific manner or medium in which the CTM would be displayed (for example, by changing its position on the website or using it in a brochure instead), that would be a substantially new way that the CTM would be used and would require further review and approval by Climate Active.
+However, if you changed the specific manner or medium in which the CTM would be displayed (for example, by changing its position on the website or using it in a brochure instead), that would be a

 37. Can a business use the trade mark on a product if it has an organisation certification?